trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

   ]
   ```

-4. Replace all 'O' with 'X', except for connected-to-secret-spot ones
+* Step 4: Replace all 'O' with 'X', except for connected-to-secret-spot ones

   ```py
   [